Frequently Asked Questions

-Written and verbal communications with our program are considered to be dispute resolution center case records, and are confidential and privileged per RCW 7.75.050.
+Written and verbal communications with our program are confidential and privileged per RCW 7.75.050.
 Records of mediations may also be confidential and privileged under RCW 7.07.030, and mediators generally cannot be summoned to appear in court.

 Mediation and conciliation are alternatives to going to court.
-Unlike a court case, mediations are free and do not require attorneys.
-Mediators do not act as judges, but help the parties to have a conversation about whether there is a solution that everyone can agree to.
+Unlike a court case, services at the BCRC are free and do not require attorneys.
+We do not act as judges.
+We help you have a conversation about whether there is a solution that everyone can agree to.
 If you do not make an agreement, court is still an option.
 Any written and signed agreement that results from a mediation or conciliation may be admissable in a court of law.

-What if the other side breaks the agreement they made in mediation?
+What if the other side breaks the agreement?

-Written signed mediation agreements are binding contracts and can be enforced in a court just like any other type of contract.
-Verbal agreements may also be binding but are generally more difficult to prove.
+Written signed agreements are binding contracts and can be enforced in a court just like any other type of contract.
+Verbal agreements may also be binding but are more difficult to prove.